KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

       delay 5
     close

-    -- one last open and close so you can see everything looks correct open
+    -- one last open and close to verify that everything looks correct open
       delay 5
     close